-The University Seminar office is located in Houston House, 512/245-7952.
 The University Seminar course should be taken during a student's first non-summer semester at SWT.
 Taught by approximately 100 faculty from every college of the university, the course introduces students to the process of college thinking by encouraging them to examine their present lives.
 Opening with the questions, "Who am I?
 What do I value?
 What do I want in life?", the course turns next to an investigation of the nature and purposes of a university.
 Finally, students are asked to relate these topics by exploring the connection between their university education and the lifestyle which they will build during and after college.
 This course presents the nature and structure of university education with special emphasis on the benefits and values of general education.
 University Seminar tries to help new SWT students think through a most important question: "Why am I here; why is a university education for me?"
 The one-hour Seminar, required of all students new to SWT who have not taken a similar college-level course elsewhere, is coordinated through University College.
+Distinct sections of the course serve freshmen and transfer students.
+These are labeled in the Schedule of Classes.